-This Exhibit contains information regarding Adjusted earnings per share and free cash flow which are non-GAAP financial measures used by the Company.
-These measures are not recognized in U.S. GAAP and should not be viewed as alternatives to U.S. GAAP measures of performance.
-Non-GAAP financial measures are provided as additional information to stockholders, investors, analysts and other parties as the Company believes them to be important supplemental measures for assessing our financial and operating results and as a means to evaluate period-to-period comparisons.
-These non-GAAP financial measures should be viewed as supplemental to, and should not be considered in isolation or as alternatives to net earnings (loss), operating profit (loss), earnings per share or any other GAAP financial measure.
-The method of calculation of the following non-GAAP financial measures may be different from other companies' methods for calculating measures with the same or similar titles.
-Investors and analysts should understand how another company calculates such non-GAAP financial measures before comparing the other company's non-GAAP financial measures to any of our own.
+This Exhibit contains information regarding adjusted EBIT, adjusted EBIT margin, adjusted earnings per share, and free cash flow which are non-GAAP financial measures used by the Company.
+These measures are not recognized in US GAAP and should not be viewed as alternatives to US GAAP measures of performance.
+Non-GAAP financial measures are provided as additional information to stockholders, investors, analysts and other parties as the Company believes them to be important supplemental measures for assessing our financial and operating results and as a means to evaluate our financial condition and period-to-period comparisons.
+These non-GAAP financial measures should be viewed as supplemental to, and should not be considered in isolation or as alternatives to, net earnings (loss), operating profit (loss), operating margin, cash flow from operating activities (together with cash flow from investing and financing activities), earnings per share or any other US GAAP financial measure.
+These non-GAAP financial measures should be considered within the context of our complete audited and unaudited financial results for the given period, which are available on the Financial Information/ Financial Document Library page of our website, https://investors.celanese.com.
+The definition and method of calculation of the non-GAAP financial measures used herein may be different from other companies' methods for calculating measures with the same or similar titles.
+Investors, analysts and other parties should understand how another company calculates such non-GAAP financial measures before comparing the other company's non-GAAP financial measures to any of our own.
 These non-GAAP financial measures may not be indicative of the historical operating results of the Company nor are they intended to be predictive or projections of future results.